MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/office-apps-services-support.md

 Although no longer new, the following post from the Office 365 blog has some additional information that you might find useful: [What’s New with Information Rights Management in SharePoint and SharePoint Online](https://www.microsoft.com/en-us/microsoft-365/blog/2012/11/09/whats-new-with-information-rights-management-in-sharepoint-and-sharepoint-online/)

-For changes that coming, see [Updates to SharePoint security, administration, and migration](https://techcommunity.microsoft.com/t5/Microsoft-SharePoint-Blog/Updates-to-SharePoint-security-administration-and-migration/ba-p/549585).
+For changes that are coming, see [Updates to SharePoint security, administration, and migration](https://techcommunity.microsoft.com/t5/Microsoft-SharePoint-Blog/Updates-to-SharePoint-security-administration-and-migration/ba-p/549585).

 If you are ready to configure SharePoint for IRM: